 Print newspapers or magazines have always been considered the foundation of mass communication, and have influenced public opinion, informed us, and held the authorities in many countries accountable for generations.
 The print journalism origins date to the early 17th century with the emergence of newspapers in Europe.
 Imagine the world without newspapers like the English Daily Courant (1702) and the American New York Times (1851), which paved the way for the news industry as they allowed the public to have greater access to news (Figure 1).
 (Schudson, 2003).
 Newspapers, magazines, and journals automatically assumed the role of indispensable media through which citizens were informed, as these outlets helped to shape democratic practices and stimulate public discussion (Noori et al., 202;hus Abdulrahman et al., 2025).

-In the 20th century, the press underwent drastic changes (Salih et al., 2019).
+In the 20th century, the Press underwent drastic changes (Salih et al., 2019).
 The late 20th century’s Golden Age of Journalism featured investigative journalism, a form of journalism that seeks to solve a mystery about civil or individual rights, corruption, inequality, and social injustice by providing a voice to those disadvantaged by society (Hameed et al., 2025).
 The publications of prominent journalists like Ida B. Wells, Walter Lippmann, and Bob Woodward underscored the increased significance of journalism as a catalyst for social reform and political responsibility.
 For example, the Watergate Scandal not only showcased the effectiveness of investigative journalism in exposing governmental corruption but also established the status of print journalism as a guardian of public integrity and accountability.

 Print journalism also played its part by setting professional norms of editorial autonomy and news being kept separate from editorial comment.
 The Journalistic Code of Ethics endorsed by the Society of Professional Journalists (SPJ), which stressed such principles as accuracy, fairness, and objectivity, set the benchmark for the print media (Baker, 2007).
 This frame also served to contribute to the aura of trust and authenticity that surrounded print journalism as a trustworthy source of news (Ahmed et al., 2021).